luciamartinf/Landmarks_generator/README.md

 #

 Landmark Generator is a machine learning-based tool designed to automate the extraction of fixed landmark coordinates for the shape analysis of biological structures.
-This tool is particularly usefull in the field of geometric morphometrics, where manual landmarking can be a tedious task.
+This tool is particularly useful in the field of geometric morphometrics, where manual landmarking can be a tedious task.

 ## Abstract